navigation bar

 Hazards to Navigation

-While the Upper Kiamichi River has several Class II-III rapids near its headwaters, where the gradient is about 30 fpm, this reach is a more moderate Class I to II, though it may rise to Class II+ or III- in higher flows.
+While the Upper Kiamichi River has several Class II-III rapids near its headwaters, where the gradient is about 30 fpm, this reach is a more moderate Class I to II, though it may rise to Class II+ in higher flows.
 As the river winds down toward the confluence of the Red River, on the Oklahoma-Texas border, it become flatter and a little more serene.
 However, at high water levels the river can become a place that challenges boater skills.
-The Kiamichi River has not been mapped for hazards, as it is a seldom-paddled river, but additional information will be provided as it becomes available.
+While no significant hazards for competent boaters exist on this reach of the river there are potential pin and wrap points on the pilings at the two SH 2 bridges, as well as in possible strainers that can form on river bends following floods.

 River Access Points